langleyfoxall/technologies/quality-assurance/core.md

 **Navbar**
 * UI reflects the current active page
-* Icon is appropriate for the page
+* An icon that is appropriate for the page (if applicable)

 **Forms**
 * Invalid inputs correctly trigger validation errors